mozilla-l10n/documentation/src/products/firefox_desktop/fluent_migrations.md

 A set of scripts to automate cloning and updating of the l10n-central repositories is [available here](https://github.com/flodolo/scripts/tree/master/mozilla_l10n/clone_hgmo).

+### Ensure there are no blocking issues in gecko-strings-quarantine

+As part of migrations, content needs to be pushed from the quarantine repository to `gecko-strings`.
+Since content can’t be pushed selectively, any pending issue needs to be solved before starting the process.
+For more information about the review process, see [this document](../review/review.md).

 ### Clean up existing sign-offs

-Migrations will create new changesets in each of the repositories.
+Migrations will create new changesets in each of the repositories, resulting in new sign-offs to review for the PM in charge of Firefox or l10n-drivers.

 Before starting, it’s highly recommended to review all pending sign-offs in Elmo for the current Firefox Beta.
 More details about the sign-off process are available in [this document](../review/signoffs.md).

+In case of issues with one or more locales, the best solution is to either fix or unapprove the problematic strings in Pontoon, and wait for the changes to land in the next scheduled sync, in order to completely empty the queue of pending sign-offs.

 ### Stop sync in Pontoon